Dimensional Rift

 On all 4 lands, enigmatic ruins of an extremely powerful, impossibly ancient civilization can rarely be found, some still inhabited by their ancient defense system: constructs, put together by powerful ancient magic.
 Unlike the Telur engineering, which is based on scientific principles, these non-sentient creatures are powered by magic itself.
 Possibly put together using Soulrifting, but the art is long lost to time.

-If you manages to pass by the powerful but manageable defense constructs, deep within the ruins one might find a Wanderer.
+If you manage to pass by the powerful but manageable defense constructs, deep within the ruins one might find a Wanderer.
 They are basically the remnants of the people of this ancient civilization, that having achieved immortality, and having all their needs fully satisfied by the endless powerful magic and machinery they built into their bodies, have after millennia thus lost the will to live or do anything, but are unable to die or be harmed in any way by the environment or others.
 So they are left to wander aimlessly until the end of times.
-Anyone that dares to interact with them triggers their automatic protection systems and find a swift end to their own (non-immortal) existence.
+Anyone that dares to interact with them triggers their automatic protection systems and finds a swift end to their own (non-immortal) existence.

 The Malady

 A plague-like disease that swept through all 4 lands some ages ago, causing much death and pain.
 Little is known of its causes or why it ended, other than the terrible memories still enshrined on the population and the ever-present fear of its return.
 It caused an apparently random member or part of the body (of varying size and shape) of an infected person to characteristically rot, and eventually explode into a black, slimy goo, leading to either death or amputations.
 After the “explosion”, had the creature survive, it would be immune from future infections.
 While all the mechanisms of its spread are unknown, it was clearly contagious, specially through this black goo, but it seemed that even people who had absolutely no contact whatsoever could still contract it.
 In fact, it seemed that direct contagion was the less effective of its transmission vectors, specially as the people of all the lands start to adopt more and more aggressive quarantine measures, to little avail.
 Renowned mages and scholars of the time spent their lives investigating the Malady, trying to understand its causes, with little-to-no success.
-It eventually disappear as suddenly as it had appeared, after a few decades of suffering.
+It eventually disappeared as suddenly as it had appeared, after a few decades of suffering.

 Wars

-While currently at a (possibly unstable) peace, subsets of the kingdoms have thought with each other over several different wars through the ages, in particular the Humans.
+While currently at a (possibly unstable) peace, subsets of the kingdoms have fought with each other over several different wars through the ages, in particular the Humans.
 In a few instances, all 4 factions have been involved in a few Great Wars.